btcpayserver/btcpayserver-doc/docs/Wallet.md

 To spend the funds, you are required to **sign** the transaction.
 Transactions can be signed with:

-- HD Private key or mnemonic seed
+- Hardware Wallet
 - Wallet supporting PSBT
-- Hardware Wallet
+- HD private key or recovery seed
 - Hot Wallet

 ##### Signing with HD Private Key or mnemonic seed